goodmike31/pl-asr-bigos-tools/README.md

 ### Use-cases
 #### Running all evaluation steps
-To run all evaluation steps for a specific runtime_config: make eval-e2e RUNTIME_CONFIG=<runtime_config_name>
+To run all evaluation steps for a specific eval_config: make eval-e2e EVAL_CONFIG=<eval_config_name>

-To run the evaluation for all runtime_configs: make eval-e2e-all
+To run the evaluation for all eval_configs: make eval-e2e-all

 #### Running specific evaluation step